phil-opp/blog_os/blog/post/2015-12-09-modifying-page-tables.md

 - and we fixed stack overflow and TLB related bugs

 ## What's next?
-In the next post we will extend this module and add a function to modify inactive page tables.
+In the [next post] we will extend this module and add a function to modify inactive page tables.
 Through that function, we will create a new page table hierarchy that maps the kernel correctly using 4KiB pages.
 Then we will switch to the new table to get a safer kernel environment.

+[next post]: {{% relref "2016-01-01-remap-the-kernel.md" %}}

 Afterwards, we will use this paging module to build a heap allocator.
 This will allow us to use allocation and collection types such as `Box` and `Vec`.